tannerbroberts/tannerbroberts.github.io/README.md

         CSS:
             1) Every visible component has a grid, and is a child of grid by default, no exceptions
-                a) Use gridTemplateRows for static sized components
+                a) Use gridTemplateRows for static sized components b)
-                b)
-            2) Every component fills the height and width 100%, leaving the layout to the parent Folder Structure:
+            2) Many components fill the height and width 100%, leaving the layout to the parent Folder Structure:
             1) Components that appear only once inside of one other component will exist in a folder of that component.
             2) Shared components will live in the shared components folder